ChaseIngebritson/YoRHa-Discord-Theme/README.md

 ### Currently not updating
 I'm taking a break from keeping the theme updated and will be recreating a version for BetterDiscord 2 when it's released.
+Feel free to fork the project if you're interested in creating a new version.

+AccraZed also has a wonderful NieR theme if you want a maintained alternative: https://github.com/AccraZed/YoRHA-UI-BetterDiscord

 ## YoRHa Better Discord Theme